connectedacademy/talkingpictures/course/content/en/class1/extended.md

   Chesterton* and *Saree Makdisi* as well as instructions on submitting your next *Four Corners* image.
 ---
-Here you can access the extended interviews individually.
+Here you can access the original extended interviews individually.

 ## Photographer - Dalia Khamissy